Unboxed-Software/solana-course/content/token22-metadata.md

 ---
 title: Metadata and metadata pointer extension
 objectives:
-- Be able to explain how the metadata pointers and metadata extensions work on Token Extension Program Mints
+- Explain how the metadata pointers and metadata extensions work on Token Extension Program Mints
 - Create an NFT with the metadata pointer extension
 - Create an NFT with metadata embedded in the mint account itself
-- Be able to explain how the differences between the two approaches
 ---

 # Summary
+- The `metadata pointer` extension associates a direct publickey pointer to the metadata account, be that internal (embedded) or external (Metaplex)
 - The `metadata` mint extensions allows you to embed metadata right on mint accounts created in the Token Extension Program.
-- With the `metadata pointer` extension, Token Extension Program mints now include a direct pointer to the metadata account, be that internal (embedded) or external (Metaplex)
+This is generally used with a self-pointing `metadata pointer` extension.

 # Overview

+The Token Extension Program streamlines metadata on Solana.
 Without the Token Extension Program, developers store metadata in metadata accounts using a metadata on-chain program; mainly `Metaplex`.
 However, this has some drawbacks.
 For example the mint account to which the metadata is "attached" has no awareness of the metadata account.
 To determine if an account has metadata, we have to PDA the mint and the `Metaplex` program together and query the network to see if a Metadata account exists.
 Additionally, to create and update this metadata you have to use a secondary program (i.e. `Metaplex`).
 These processes require users to use venders and increase complexity.
 Token Extension Programs's Metadata extensions fix this by introducing two extensions:

 - `metadata-pointer` extension: Adds two simple fields in the mint account itself: a publicKey pointer to the account that holds the metadata for the token following the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), and the authority to update this pointer.
 - `metadata` extension: Adds the fields described in the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/) which allows us to store the metadata in the mint itself.

+Note: The `metadata` extention is usually used in conjuction with the `metadata-pointer` extension which points back to the mint itself.

 ## Metadata-Pointer extension: